 In 1795-98 The Orange Lodge and Orange Order were founded, which could be viewed as the Anglican Church's counterpart to the Jesuits.
 It has been strongly politically involved in opposing both Irish and Scottish independence.
 And they encourage belief in British Israelism.

 In the 19th Century it starts becoming common for the Grand Master to be a member of the Royal Family.
-The father of Queen Victoria was Grand Master and very involved in reorganizing Masonry at the time.
+The father of Queen Victoria was a Grand Master and very involved in reorganizing Masonry at the time.
 Later her son and Crown Prince would be Grand Master until he took the Throne and then the Grand Mastership was taken by his brother.
 The Grand Masters during World War II were a brother and brother in-law of the then reigning King.
 The current Grand Master is the heir of one of the WWII Grand Masters.

 The movie From Hell is based on a Comic Book based on a real theory about Jack Ripper and his murders being tied to Freemasonry and the Royal Family.
 Not sure if I think that theory is the correct one, but it's interesting.